scotttyso/wsl-dns-fix/README.md

 wdf.sh
 ```

-You could add this to cron and have it auto run on startup or at given intervals if you wanted but I find that since I connect and disconnect based on things I am doing, it is just more convient to execute the script when I need to.
+You can add this to cron and have it auto run on startup, or at given intervals, if you want but I find that since I connect and disconnect based on things I am doing, it is just more convient to execute the script when I need to.

 If you run the script as sudo, the following error occurs: